Independent · Algorithm-driven · No sponsored placements

 Products change.
 We update.

-Product data is sourced from Amazon's catalog and verified periodically.
+Product data is sourced from multiple retail catalogs and verified periodically.
 Each product listing includes a link health check that detects unavailable or delisted items.
 Products with broken links are automatically excluded from scoring to prevent recommending unavailable products.

 Category catalogs are reviewed and updated as new products enter the market.
-Pricing shown reflects approximate price points at time of catalog update and may differ from current Amazon pricing.
+Pricing shown reflects approximate price points at time of catalog update and may differ from current retailer pricing.